benjaminapetersen/jzbtool/README.md

 - Remember that `{ "name": "Jane" }` is valid JSON but `{ name: "Jane" }` and `{ 'name': 'Jane' }` are not.
 The parser expects strict JSON.
 Use double quotes!
 - The cli tool expects the JSON arg passed within single quotes.
 For example, `jbztool -json '{"name": "Jane" }'`.

+## Credits

+[Allan McNaughton](https://github.com/amcnaughton) did all of the real work, I just added the pretty print to the script.